 Toddlers making friends: what to expect

-At 1-2 years, children generally play with the other children around them, rather than choosing a ‘best’ friend.
+At 1-2 years, children generally play with other children around them, rather than choosing a ‘best’ friend.
 Many of your child’s playmates will be the children of people you know – for example, friends, family or parents you meet at playgroup.

 Toddlers vary in how social they are.
 Some are naturally more sociable and can manage more playmates, whereas others are more comfortable with fewer playmates.

 As your child gets older and starts to talk more, they’ll probably start telling you who they like playing with.
 They might even start asking for playdates.

 Preparing children for toddler friendships

 You can help your toddler start learning and practising these skills by spending time playing together.
 Through play, you can show your child how to be a good friend and play well with others.
 Try these ideas:

-- Take turns to add blocks to a tower or to kick a ball, and prompt your child by saying ‘My turn’ and ‘Your turn’.
+- Take turns to add blocks to a tower or to kick a ball.
+Prompt your child by saying, ‘My turn’ and ‘Your turn’.

 - Model sharing.
 For example, you might give your child a piece of your playdough and say, ‘Let’s share my playdough – some for you and some for me’.
 When your child has played with you like this for a while, you could ask your child to share some of their playdough.

 Helping toddler playdates go smoothly

 Play is how young children learn.
 The more your child plays with other children, the more your child can practise their friendship skills.
 This makes it more likely that your child will learn to play well.

 You can help playdates go smoothly by setting things up for your child and their playmates.
 For example:

-- Ask your child whether there are any toys they want to put away before friends come over.
-Or you can put away your child’s favourite toys yourself and help your child choose some toys and games they’re happy to share.
+- Ask your child whether there are any special toys they want to put away before friends come over.
+Or you can put away your child’s favourite toys yourself and help your child choose toys and games they’re happy to share.